chirpstack/chirpstack-docs/src/chirpstack/integrations/mqtt.md

 The default topic for scheduling downlink payloads is: `application/APPLICATION_ID/device/DEV_EUI/command/down`.

-The Application ID and DevEUI of the device will be taken from the topic.
+The Application ID <s>and DevEUI</s> of the device will be taken from the topic.

 Example payload: